sahilsk11/rari/learning-modules/docusaurus/docs/stage2intro.md

+---
+id: stage2
-# Welcome to Stage 2!
+title: Welcome to Stage 2!
+sidebar_label: Stage 2
+---

 By now, you have a vehicle that moves until it sees an image of a stop sign, and automatically stops.